III-V semiconductor nanowires

 Our group is interested in the growth and application of metal-seeded III-V nanowires grown with metalorganic chemical vapor deposition (MOCVD).
-We recently discovered that under controlled growth conditions it is possible to grow "planar" III-V nanowires that self-align along <110> directions on (001) substrates (Figure 1).
-Unlike out-of-plane <111> III-V nanowires, planar III-V nanowires are nearly free of twin planes and stacking faults.
+We have discovered that under controlled growth conditions it is possible to grow "planar" III-V nanowires that self-align along <110> directions on (001) substrates and <100> directions on (110) substrates.
+Unlike out-of-plane <111> III-V nanowires, planar III-V nanowires are free of twin planes and stacking faults, and high in mobility.
 Furthermore, the self-alignment in the plane of the substrate makes planar III-V nanowires very suitable for integration with conventional planar processing techniques.
-Planar III-V nanowires are expected to have applications in nanoelectronics and nanophotonics.
+Planar III-V nanowires are well positioned to bring out new applications in nanoelectronics and nanophotonics.

 Metal-seeded nanowires are grown using one of two MOCVD reactors available in the clean room at the MNTL building on the University of Illinois campus.
 Shown in Figure 2 is a schematic of the GaAs nanowire growth process.
 Au nanoparticles - used to seed III-V nanowire growth - are scattered on a (001) GaAs substrate.
 The substrate is then placed inside the MOCVD reactor and heated to the growth temperature (typically 400 - 520 °C).
 Nanowire growth is initiated through the introduction of suitable gas precursors such as trimethylgallium and arsine for the growth of GaAs nanowires.
 Within a growth temperature window of around 460 - 475 °C, planar GaAs nanowires grow epitaxially on the substrate surface and laterally along <110> directions in the plane of the substrate.
 Transmission electron microscopy has confirmed the nanowires are nearly defect-free.